 Additionally, you can use your blog to offer tips, tutorials, and resources related to your products and the lifestyle around your products.

 If you can create epic content on a regular basis, you’ll begin to see the power of content marketing via social media shares, search engines, and so forth.
-All of this is covered in our guide to content marketing.
+All of this is covered in my guide to content marketing.

 7. Build an Email List

 Start building your email list by including an email subscription form on your website.